 Why is a Living Will So Complicated?

 In Living Wills, many factors must be considered, and most of these factors will be unfamiliar to you; therefore, drafting a Living Will can be a complex and daunting task.
 This is why it is necessary to have an experienced estate-planning attorney draft your document.
-The practitioners at Williams, Kratcoski & Can have considerable experience with creating successful Living Wills that have accurately communicated their clients’ wishes to individuals responsible for providing for your care.
+The practitioners at Williams, Kratcoski, Griffin & Can, LLC have considerable experience with creating successful Living Wills that have accurately communicated their clients’ wishes to individuals responsible for providing for your care.

 Sometimes a Living Will is drafted in conjunction with other related health care directives like a health care power of attorney or springing power of attorney.
 These documents appoint a trusted individual to be an advocate.
-In the event of your incapacitation, the lawyers at Williams, Kratcoski & Can provide guidance concerning whether or not a power of attorney for your health care pertains to your situation.
+In the event of your incapacitation, the lawyers at Williams, Kratcoski, Griffin & Can, LLC provide guidance concerning whether or not a power of attorney for your health care pertains to your situation.

 Living Wills require much time and consideration.
 It is possible to be as detailed or as general as you would like.
 Many clients define what types of care they would like to receive, while stipulating which measures they would like to have withheld.
 Some individuals are interested in prolonging life in this manner, while others choose to forego these measures.